WinVector/data_algebra/Examples/cdata/cdata.md

-Entries in the `RecordSpecification` that are not in columns mentioned `control_key_columns` are stand-in values that show where real values will later map.
-This is easiest to see by continuing the example.

-So let's apply our specified transform.
+And we are ready to apply our specified transform.

 ```python